termao6/bme590hrm/README.md

 ## Notes
-* User is responsible for having csv files of correct format: two columns of (time, voltage) ** The program will run so long as the csv contains at least two columns of data ** Calculate_values will return a message saying that the data is not normal, however
+* User is responsible for having csv files of correct format: two columns of (time, voltage)
+  * The program will run so long as the csv contains at least two columns of data
+  * Calculate_values will return a message saying that the data is not normal, however
-* peak detection does not work correctly on all test cases, especially ones of irregular heart beats
+* Peak detection does not work correctly on all test cases, especially ones of irregular heart beats
+* Metrics for all test data are stored in the /results folder